gabrielfreirebraz/quake-log-api/README.md

 - **Service Layer Abstraction:** To reinforce modularity and promote a clear separation of concerns, the API implements a service layer where business logic and data access are abstracted into dedicated services.
 This enables better code reuse, ease of testing, and decoupling.

-- **API Security:**
-  We've integrated Helmet to enhance security by setting various HTTP headers appropriately to protect the application from common web vulnerabilities.

-  We use the dotenv library to securely manage the application's environment variables, allowing the loading of different settings for development, testing, and production environments without exposing sensitive information.

-  We have implemented express-rate-limit to mitigate Denial of Service (DoS) attacks, controlling the number of requests a user can make in a given period and protecting the API from overuse.
+- **API Security:** We've integrated `Helmet` to enhance security by setting various HTTP headers appropriately to protect the application from common web vulnerabilities.
+We use the `dotenv` library to securely manage the application's environment variables, allowing the loading of different settings for development, testing, and production environments without exposing sensitive information.
+We have implemented `express-rate-limit` to mitigate Denial of Service (DoS) attacks, controlling the number of requests a user can make in a given period and protecting the API from overuse.

-- **Error Handling:** Using http-errors, we standardize the creation and management of HTTP error responses, making error handling and code maintenance more consistent and manageable.
+- **Error Handling:** Using `http-errors`, we standardize the creation and management of HTTP error responses, making error handling and code maintenance more consistent and manageable.

-- **Advanced Log Management:** We have adopted Winston to enhance log recording, configuring capturing both in the console and in files, which facilitates log analysis and application performance monitoring.
+- **Advanced Log Management:** We have adopted `Winston` to enhance log recording, configuring capturing both in the console and in files, which facilitates log analysis and application performance monitoring.

 - **Adherence to the Single Responsibility Principle:** The API follows the SOLID single responsibility principle, where each module or class has only one reason to change, ensuring modularity and ease of maintenance.
 We recognize the need for continuous improvements in this area to further enhance the quality of the design.